DigitalGdn/Knowbot/README.md

 ## Floating button

-By default we include a floating button in the bottom right.
+By default a floating button is displayed in the bottom right.

-You can customise or disable this (see configuration options).
+You can customise or disable this.
+Please see [configuration options](#configuration-options).

 ## Custom button/link